newjersey/covid19-ask-a-scientist/README.md

 ## About the project

-This widget is part of the COVID-19 Ask A Scientist project developed by the [Federation of American Scientists](https://fas.org), [The Governance Lab at NYU](https://thegovlab.org) and the [New Jersey Office of Innovation](https://innovation.nj.gov) and supported by a network of [volunteers](https://covid19.fas.org/l/en/article/jgibm2l09k-about-this-site).
+The [COVID-19 Ask A Scientist project](https://covid19.fas.org) was developed by the [Federation of American Scientists](https://fas.org), [The Governance Lab at NYU](https://thegovlab.org) and the [New Jersey Office of Innovation](https://innovation.nj.gov) and supported by a network of [volunteers](https://covid19.fas.org/l/en/article/jgibm2l09k-about-this-site).

-See the project website at [covid19.fas.org](https://covid19.fas.org).
+We are making the Ask a Scientist widget available to add to your website via the instructions below.

-## Who is using the widget?
+## Who is using the Ask a Scientist widget?
 Please email us at covid19@fas.org if you decide to use the widget so we can add you to this list and also keep you informed with important updates.
-You can also open a pull request, but let us know where to best reach you.
+You can open a pull request, but also let us know where to best reach you.

 Sites using the widget: